arkency/posts/posts/2017-07-07-using-influxdb-with-ruby.md

 1. First, arriving data is written to a WAL (Write Ahead Log).
 The WAL is a write-optimized storage format that allows for writes to be durable, but not easily queryable.
 Writes to the WAL are appended to segments of a fixed size.

     The WAL is organized as a bunch of files that look like _000001.wal.
 The file numbers are monotonically increasing and referred to as WAL segments.
-When a segment reaches certain size, it is closed and a new one is opened.
+When a segment reaches a certain size, it is closed and a new one is opened.

 2. The database has an in-memory cache of all the data written to WAL.
-In case of crash and restart this cache is recreated from scratch based on the data written to WAL file.
+In a case of a crash and restart this cache is recreated from scratch based on the data written to WAL file.

     When a write comes it is written to a WAL file, synced and added to an in-memory index.